 Start out your connection with them on a friendly note that shows you have a connection and proves you’ve done your homework.

 After that, most VIP’s are looking for two things: first they want content that they can share with their audiences, and next they are trying to grow their audience.
 If you can help them do one, or ideally BOTH of those things you are far more likely to get their attention.
-For example, in my pursuit of a book endorsement from the internationally recognized mega-star talk show host Dave Ramsey, I told him in my request that I would be expanding his audience by placing his endorsement prominently on the back cover of my book where hopefully thousands of potential new followers would see it.
+For example, in my pursuit of a book endorsement from the internationally recognized mega-star talk show host Dave Ramsey, I told him in an early message that I would be expanding his audience by placing his endorsement prominently on the back cover of my book where thousands of potential new followers would see it.
 As your own influence expands you’ll be able to make such promises as well, but if you are just starting out you’ll have to play the angle of providing the VIP with fantastic content that they give to their audience.
 For additional great ideas on creating content that attracts crowds check out the “email marketing” and “reputation and influence” categories on my blog.
 I also cover this topic in-depth in my 95% timeless 101FreeMarketing.com book.

 First Contact Should Be Brief